Breadwinners (TV series): Production

 Breadwinners was created by Gary "Doodles" DiRaffaele and Steve Borst.
 It was conceived as a four-and-a-half-minute animated short from DiRaffaele's efficiency apartment in Studio City, Los Angeles (dubbed the "Doodle Chamber").
 The two had previously met in Burbank while working on an animated series, Mad, in 2012.
 The protagonists, originally unnamed, were drawn by DiRaffaele as part of a collaboration with Borst.
 Both were drawn tossing a piece of bread up in the air; DiRaffaele explained that the premise came as an extension of his appetite for bread, a staple of meals from his Italian-American upbringing, with friends sometimes calling him a "duck".
 The latter responded positively to the drawing, saying that he could produce something from it.

-The short was written by Borst and produced by DiRaffaele in Adobe Flash Professional over the course of two months.
+The short was written by Borst and animated by DiRaffaele in Adobe Flash Professional over the course of two months.
 Daymond, who provides the voice of SwaySway, was found on a casting call website and invited into the apartment of DiRaffaele to audition.
 Originally a one-off, Breadwinners premiered at the Midsummer Night Toons short film festival in New York City, (Note: It was established that DiRaffaele and Borst applied for the Midsummer Night Toons festival in New York City.) where they wanted to entertain their colleagues.
 The short was uploaded to YouTube with positive reception, and after obtaining 10,000 to 15,000 views on its first week, Borst explained, "it just took on a life of its own."
 The creators sent it to Nickelodeon after users expressed wanting more.
 Upon receiving an inquiry from a Nickelodeon executive, DiRaffaele was doubtful of the offer, joking that he "thought it was spam".
 After several months, the creators were hired to expand the short into a full-fledged series.

 Actions in the series play out metronomically—that is, episodes are built around an underlying soundtrack, scored by Tommy Sica (who used to play in a band with DiRaffaele) and recorded before the animation phase.
 This process entails events in the show unfolding at a faster rate than most animated series like it.
 Test audiences composed of children were shown to "bounce" accordingly to the beat.
 Animation is outsourced to Canada through a Titmouse, Inc. studio in Vancouver; like the short, it is also produced in Adobe Animate.
 (Note: Cold Hard Flash is an entertainment and news website dedicated to media produced with Adobe Flash, founded by Aaron Simpson.)
 A cartoony look was explicitly chosen as the art style, DiRaffaele noted, which gave way to elements such as dark, heavy outlines around the characters.
 In addition, retro-style video games were the inspiration for the art direction, with a pixel texture applied to backgrounds and the character's shadows.